ajosedev/knowledge/notes/Ideas.md

 ---

 bundlers, compilers, loaders, transpilers, etc.
-Vite, esbuild, webpack, typescript, rollup, parcel, Turbopack, babel, swc Concept pages for what each thing is, e.g. what is a transpiler?
+Vite, esbuild, webpack, typescript, rollup, parcel, Turbopack, babel, swc, bun, deno Concept pages for what each thing is, e.g. what is a transpiler?
 How is it different from a compiler?
 Which of these tools is a transpiler?

 [[buildtooling]]